-

 See TAPS, TROPHY, BUGLE CALL, TOMB OF THE UNKNOWNS, POW-MIA DAY,

-FLAG DAY; compare MEMORIAL DAY, PATRIOT'S DAY.
+FLAG DAY; compare MEMORIAL DAY, PATRIOT DAY, PATRIOT'S DAY.

 [nb: many civilians confuse the meaning of the principal national